 Wallace & Graham, P.A. brings nearly 40 years of combined experience in the field of mesothelioma advocacy to bear on every client’s case.
 Through teamwork of skilled attorneys, medical personnel and law office staff, we aim to help our clients get prompt diagnosis and treatment.
 The goal in every case is fair compensation for medical care as well as pain and suffering.

 Contact Mesothelioma Attorneys — Wallace & Graham, P.A.

 Based in North Carolina, our trial lawyers represent clients nationwide.
 We are well-prepared to apply our knowledge of asbestos exposure in longshoremen to effective development of your claim.
 Call 888-698-9975 or contact us online for a free case evaluation.
-Our skilled and caring asbestos and mesothelioma attorneys will explain your rights and fight for you.
+Our skilled and caring mesothelioma attorneys will explain your rights and fight for you.